WilliamToubiana/Git_Tdi_centromere_paper/README.md

 ## Documentation

-script_chip_tdi_paper_final.sh describes the overall pipeline to analyse the centromere sequences in T. douglasi.
+script_chip_tdi_paper_final.sh describes the general pipeline to analyse the centromere sequences in T. douglasi.

 The separated folders include the different scripts used in the overall pipeline: